About us

 Paul McCluskey

-Paul is a Chartered Accountant with over 25 years’ experience as a business advisor and also as CFO and Company Secretary of ASX listed company, McMillan Shakespeare.
-Paul is currently CEO of eCapital Australia, which provides support and invests in businesses at various stages of their life cycle.
+Paul is a Chartered Accountant with over 30 years’ experience as a business advisor and also as CFO and Company Secretary of ASX listed company, McMillan Shakespeare.
+Paul is currently CEO of eCapital Australia, which invests in businesses at various stages of their life cycle and undertakes property development.
 Paul’s chartered accounting experience included holding the position of Partner in a leading accounting firm where he provided advice on mergers and acquisitions, taking companies to IPO, company secretarial services, statutory reporting, corporate governance practices, taxation planning and strategic planning.
 During Paul’s time at McMillan Shakespeare Limited the company grew from a market capitalisation of less than $50m to over $1bn.

 Leadership Team